erich666/McUsd/unit_tests/cubes_r_normals/README.md

 the bias and scale for the "r_normals_reversed_x" cube, displayed in the middle, are:

-    float4 inputs:bias =  ( 1, -1, -1, -1)
+    float4 inputs:bias =  ( 1, -1, 0, -1)
-    float4 inputs:scale = (-2,  2,  2,  2)
+    float4 inputs:scale = (-2,  2, 1,  2)

 Note how the X (red) component is negated in both bias and scale.
+These are not what usdzip expects, for example; you'll get the warning:

+    UsdUVTexture prim </Looks/r_normals/normal_texture> reads an 8 bit Normal Map, but has non-standard inputs:scale and inputs:bias values of (2, 2, 1, 2) and (-1, -1, 0, -1) (may violate 'NormalMapTextureChecker')

 For the r_normal_map_reversed_y.png normal map: